Escape, explore, relax.

 Words with different meanings at different times, for different people.

 For the active: sailing, kayaking, wild swimming, fishing – in hill-loch, river and sea; for the mountain biker, walker or climber, there are many options from the beaches and forestry trails to many ‘munros’ and other mountains within easy reach.
+We have several bikes which you are welcome to borrow at any time.

 Talk to us about how we can help you get the most from your time here.